GothenburgBitFactory/tw.org/content/support/faq/faq.task.117.md

 The other thing is that new instances shouldn't be created automatically even when the user is inactive, but should be one new instance per one completed instance.
 Like if I have a task "take medicine" which recurs daily, if I forget a few days I should not have 4 instances of the same task, which is obviously wrong.
 There should just be one instance, notifying the user to take the medicine 1 time, not 4 times at once.

 Is there any way to do any of this?
+{{< /question >}}
+{{< answer >}}

-A: You're describing a style of recurrence that we don't really have a name for, and have not yet implemented.
+You're describing a style of recurrence that we don't really have a name for, and have not yet implemented.
 Here is a detailed description of how recurrence works today:

 https://taskwarrior.org/docs/recurrence.html